 M.Grönholm/T.Rautiainen, Peugeot 206 WRC, Rally Acropolis 2002, 2nd

-First was to set -up the most appropiate team: Michael Nandan was recruited from Toyota as Technical Manager, with Julien Loisy as Development engineer and Jean Pierre Nicolas as Rally Department Manager.
+First was to set -up the most appropriate team: Michael Nandan was recruited from Toyota as Technical Manager, with Julien Loisy as Development engineer and Jean Pierre Nicolas as Rally Department Manager.
 Design work started in January 1998, leading to the construction of the first chassis by the end of October in the PSA Technical Center at Vélizy.

 The aerodynamic design was led by Robert Choulet, with Christian Stadler acting as a liaison between the Design Group and the wind tunnels.
 Two main facilities were used: the Max Sardou wind tunnel, located northeast of Paris, for small-scale models (10%), and the historic Laboratoire Aerodynamique Eiffel, located at rue Boileau in Paris and created in 1912 by Gustave Eiffel, where 33% scale models were evaluated.
 Main efforts were concentrated on internal cooling, drag reduction and downforce generation, with the rear wing as the most critical element.
-Different designs were considered, but main characteristics were already included in the concept car presented in June 1998 to the press.
+Different designs were considered, but the main characteristics were already included in the concept car presented in June 1998 to the press.

 Peugeot 206 WRC, Concept car press presentation, June 1998